ekamperi/ekamperi.github.io/_posts/2019-11-17-dual-spaces-and-dual-vectors.md

 tags: ['general relativity', 'linear algebra', 'mathematics']
 ---

 So, it turns out that *dual spaces* and *dual vectors* sneak into general relativity and, therefore, I decided to take a closer look at them.
 The videos from Dr Peyam on YouTube are also very informative and the examples I'm listing here are from his lectures.
+First, we will go through the math and then we will invoke some intuition to make sense of all these.

 ### Dual spaces
 Given a vector space $$V$$, we define its dual space $$V^*$$ to be the set of all *linear transformations* $$\varphi: V \to \mathbb{F}$$.
 The $$\varphi$$ is called a *linear functional*.
 In other words, $$\varphi$$ is something that accepts a vector $$v \in V$$ as input and spits out an element of $$\mathbb{F}$$ (lets just assume that $$\mathbb{F} = \mathbb{R}$$, meaning that it spits out real numbers).
 If you take all the possible (linear) ways that a $$\varphi$$ can eat such vectors and produce real numbers, you get $$V^*$$.
 Here is a list of examples of dual spaces: